arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_cascade_mpc/readme.md

 0
 \end{array} \right ]u_v $$

-Note that the voltage to the main rotor $u_v$ appears in the model as a measured disturbance, not as a control input.
+Note that the voltage to the main rotor $u_v$ appears in the model as a measured disturbance, not as a controllable input of the MIMO MPC.
 Making use of the fact that CHRONOS accepts models of the form

 $$ x^+ = Ax+Bu+B_dd $$